 - Challenge Options - Choose to have a fixed number of challenges, toggle assessment guide for new SCW users

-- Pass/Fail Options - Set a minimum score to qualify a pass
+- Pass/Fail Options - Set a minimum passing score.

 Next, select the language/frameworks this assessment will cover.